Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The main star of the Puma IGNITE Limitless Knit is the full-length IGNITE foam insole.
-It is a polyurethane unit that the brand claims to be responsive.
+It is a polyurethane unit that is designed to be responsive.

 An injection-molded EVA midsole enhances its performance.
 It is meant to offer shock absorption, support, and cushioning.

 The Puma IGNITE Limitless Knit is styled into a bootie-like construction.
 A knit mesh fabric gives the model its own distinct style and fit.
 It has reflective accents for visibility in the dark.
 At first glance, the upper style may remind some of the other popular trainer, the Puma Enzo.

 The four-way stretch Ariaprene shell has a clam-shell structure that supports the softer mesh fabric on the top.
 It gives a foot-conforming fit, while still allowing air to circulate within the foot chamber.

 A TPU Kurim midfoot cage works together with the lace-up closure to secure the footgear.
 It also serves as lateral support.